-As ski season approaches, we’ve got a few more ski reviews to share.
+As ski season ramps, we’ve got a few ski reviews to share.
 First up is the Voile SuperCharger.
 It’s a carry-over ski from last season, but it would be crazy to leave the SuperCharger off our list of favorite backcountry powder skis.

 Voile launched the SuperCharger in 2017-18 and Off-Piste chose it as one of it Editors’ Choice boards.
 Well, it’s no surprise that the ski continues to hold its own against a wide range of backcountry skis.
 The SuperCharger is little changed since 2018-19, and we are glad to see it that way.
 The design matches a verstile shape with a modest weight build that stays confident and responsive through the full gamut of backcountry snow conditions.
 Despite its name, the SuperCharger is actually more forgiving and all-round than the terms super and charger might lead you to guess.

 Early Rise Tip and Flattish Tail

 Measuring in at 106mm under foot, it fits our not-too-wide, not-too-narrow, do-it-all backcountry ski waist width.
 The shape features modest tip rocker (or early rise as Voile defines it), good sidecut and pretty regular camber underfoot.
 Add a reasonably flat tail, and you have a ski that rises, floats and responds to input like a modern backcountry powder ski but still holds through a turn to deliver large and small radius arcs like a more traditional board.